wix-incubator/protractor-helpers/README.md

 ```

 * `getFilteredConsoleErrors` - Returns console error messages resulting from the test run.
-* ignores livereload error (since it is not loaded in CI mode), messages with warn and below severity, and a known Firefox bug (https://bugzilla.mozilla.org/show_bug.cgi?id=1127577)
+* Ignores `livereload` error (since it is not loaded in CI mode), messages with `warn` and below severity, and a known Firefox bug (https://bugzilla.mozilla.org/show_bug.cgi?id=1127577).
-* Can be used in order to validate no console errors
+* Can be used to validate that there are no console errors.
 ```js
 expect(helpers.getFilteredConsoleErrors().length).toBe(0);
 ```